MarouaneBENHASSI/my_analysis/Job_Market_Analysis/README.md

 ------------
 For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+Python: The backbone of my analysis, allowing me to analyze the data and find critical insights.
+I also used the following Python libraries:
 Pandas Library: This was used to analyze the data.
 Matplotlib Library: I visualized the data.
 Seaborn Library: Helped me create more advanced visuals.